 Step 5 - Decide On A Provider

-Step 6 - Arranging Payment
+Step 6 - Funding Your Stay

 An email confirmation of your booking is usually sent to you, confirming the next steps.

-Step 7 - Admit to treatment
+Step 7 - Admission Into Treatment

 Abbeycare's UK clinics are available to those in Tonyrefail.

 We've helped thousands overcome their addiction to alcohol or drugs.

 All these years we've stuck to the basics that work - structured detox, therapy, and aftercare solutions that help get folks back on track.